-Wichita Police Chief urges people to practice gun safety, reduce accidental shootings
+Wichita police chief urges people to practice gun safety, reduce accidental shootings

 Important rules that Chief Ramsay said could save a life.

-“There are permanent injuries and potential death by these accidental discharges and it is 100-percent preventable,” said Chief Ramsay.
+“There are permanent injuries and potential death by these accidental discharges and it is 100% preventable,” said Chief Ramsay.